This Statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and has been approved by the Board of Tullow Oil plc.

 Tullow1 is committed to respecting internationally recognised human rights, including fundamental labour rights and international labour standards as set out in the Universal Declaration of Human Rights, and the ILO’s Declaration on Fundamental Principles and Rights at Work.
 We recognise that the nature and context of our business – which is often based in remote areas in developing countries – exposes our business to the potential risk of instances of modern slavery and human trafficking.
 We will work to continually assess the extent of this risk and to take steps to ensure that forced or bonded labour have no place in Tullow’s business or supply chain.

 Tullow Oil plc is a leading independent oil & gas exploration and production company, headquartered in London and listed on the London, Irish and Ghanaian stock exchanges.
-Our portfolio of over 100 exploration and production licences spans 18 countries.
+We have a portfolio of exploration and production licences.
 We create value for our business by finding, selectively developing and selling oil.
 Our business model describes how the different parts of the Group work together to run our business and create value, and can be found on our website.

 Our Supply Chain